Nike Oregon Project: Leadership

-The health of coach and project director Alberto Salazar has been in question since he suffered a heart attack at Nike's Beaverton campus on June 30, 2007.
-From that time, Salazar has been implanted with a defibrillator, and he planned to take a more limited role with Nike Oregon Project.
-In June 2008, Salazar chose his tentative successor as head of the Oregon Project, hiring cross country coach Jerry Schumacher away from the University of Wisconsin–Madison.
+The health of coach and project director Alberto Salazar had been in question since he suffered a heart attack at Nike's Beaverton campus on June 30, 2007.
+He was implanted with a defibrillator, and he planned to take a more limited role with Nike Oregon Project.
+In June 2008, he chose his tentative successor as head of the Oregon Project, hiring cross country coach Jerry Schumacher away from the University of Wisconsin–Madison.
 In turn, Schumacher brought his top distance protégé, Matt Tegenkamp, with him to join the program along with Chris Solinsky and UW–Madison freshman turned pro Evan Jager.